No-Scalpel Vasectomy in Brentwood & Nashville, TN

 What are the Benefits of a No-Scalpel Vasectomy?

 Any type of vasectomy presents a number of advantages to each potential patient.
-Men in the Inland Empire area who are looking to avoid future children in a way that is safe, effective, and affordable are often considered primary candidates for this kind of procedure.
+Men in Brentwood & Nashville, TN who are looking to avoid future children in a way that is safe, effective, and affordable are often considered primary candidates for this kind of procedure.

 Aside from the regular benefits of a vasectomy, the no-scalpel procedure also allows for:

-• The ability to perform the same day procedure from our convenient location in Riverside
+- The ability to perform the same day procedure from our convenient location in Brentwood

 Patients should expect a mild amount of discomfort following their no-scalpel vasectomy.
 This pain should begin to gradually decrease almost immediately, though a majority of our patients report feeling little to no pain at all.